jbahemia/Caris-Tools/README.md

 # Caris Tools

 Note I have created all these in standard windows batch file and powershell as sometimes IT restrict batches. they shouldnt need any additional packages and will run on IT controlled computers.
+Where applicable they allow you to select either a specific file or a folder of files.

 ## `add_1a_compliance_bands.bat`